chengdada123/Proxmox-VE-for-WHMCS/README.md

 ### IPv4: Pool required for assignment

-Please make sure you create an IP Pool with sufficient scope/size to be able to deploy addresses within it to your guest VMs and CTs.
+Please make sure you create an IPv4 Pool with sufficient scope/size to be able to deploy addresses within it to your guest VMs and CTs.
 Else it won't be able to create a Service for you.

 **Private IPs for PVE Hosts:** Note that VNC may be problematic without work due to the strict requirements introduced in Proxmox v8.0 (strict same-site attribute).